openHABian - Hassle-free openHAB Setup

 In case of failure of your primary SD card, replace the broken SD card in the internal slot with your backup card from the external reader.
-Get another SD card that matches the size of the broken card and use menu option 54 to copy your active backup card back to the new one and switch cards back as soon as possible.
+Get another SD card that matches the size of the backup (now in internal slot) card and use menu option 54 to copy your active backup card back to the new one.

 # Tailscale VPN network

 Tailscale is a management toolset to establish a WireGuard based VPN between multiple systems if you want to connect to openHAB(ian) instances outside your LAN over Internet.

 It'll take care to detect and open ports when you and your peers are located behind firewalls.

 Download the client (opens new window) and eventually get the Solo service plan from Tailscale, that's free for private use and will automatically be selected when you fire up your first VPN node.